 - (i) Lecturers and Senior Lecturers.
-40 At least half-time on an ongoing basis.
-Faculty in this category undertake usual extra-classroom work, including committee work, but on a pro-rata basis.
+46 At least half-time on an ongoing basis.
 Details on appointment and reappointment of lecturers may be found in Appendix K. - (ii) Adjunct appointments.
-One course a year on a regular basis or one-time-only basis.
+Normally one course per academic year on a regular basis or one-time-only basis; may be up to two courses in any one academic year.
 Hiring is on a per-course basis.
 Normal title is Adjunct Lecturer.
 In special cases, owing to a person's experience, the Dean may adjust the title to Adjunct Professor, Adjunct Associate Professor, Adjunct Assistant Professor, or Adjunct Instructor. - (iii) Postdoctoral Teaching Fellows.
 Postdoctoral fellows form an important part of our faculty, allowing Bowdoin to offer new classes in emerging fields or new sub-disciplines.
 The Office of the Dean for Academic Affairs works closely with academic departments and programs to provide support for postdoctoral fellows by fostering research, mentoring teaching, and helping them prepare for academic employment following their time at Bowdoin.